kevlar2/Rest-Assured-Project/README.md

 # Rest-Assured-Project
-First Rest API project, Learning how to create a rest api automation framework
+First Rest API project, Learning how to build a rest api automation framework